ckspyy/StorytellingAndStreamingData/Readme.txt

 The estimated volume of messges are ~10000 tweets/hr (estmated by observation for multiple 10 secs window and take the average using this streaming application)

-The purpose of this streaming is to eventually serve as quick summary of regional opinions from New York City on the recent hot sport topic: football
+The purpose of this streaming is to eventually serve as summary of current regional opinions from New York City on the recent hot sport topic: football

+why this matters?
+Football is an extremely popular event and many people cares about it.
+But newspaper, TV shows have latencies when reporting public opinions on such topics as the publication process takes time.
+By streaming and doing some prelimilary processing of regional tweets on this topic, we can provide the public a more current view of the trending opinions on the topics that they care about.

 - Consume the messages in the stream using technology of your choice.
 (40%) Your solution should expect to stay on forever.
 It should: